We just launched Snapshots in Neon - Read how they compare to AWS RDS

 npm install @neondatabase/serverless

 Add a .env file to your project directory and add your Neon connection string to it.
-You can find the connection string for your database in the Connection Details widget on the Neon Dashboard.
+You can find your connection details by clicking Connect on the Neon Project Dashboard.
 For more information, see Connect from any application.

 DATABASE_URL="postgresql://<user>:<password>@<endpoint_hostname>.neon.tech:<port>/<dbname>?sslmode=require"